Approach

 Below are reports, slide decks, workshop photos, and other work products for three recent and ongoing client projects:

-1. REIMAGINING ACCESS co-designed health policy with the Washington State Health Care Authority
+1. REIMAGINING ACCESS co-designed health policy with young people impacted by substance use and their communities for the WA Health Care Authority.

-2. OPEN SOURCE AI is co-designing tech policy with the Open Source Initiative
+2. OPEN SOURCE AI DEFINITION is co-designing tech policy with global stakeholders in open source artificial intelligence for the Open Source Initiative.

-3. SUPPORTING SURVIVORS co-designed education policy with the Washington State Office of Superintendent of Public Instruction.
+3. SUPPORTING SURVIVORS co-designed education policy with public school students for the WA Office of Superintendent of Public Instruction.

 1. Reimagining Access